turboapps/docs/deploying/to_a_turbo_server/a-basic_walthrough.md

 #### Publish the Application

-Turbo Server enables administrators to test Application versions prior to publishing.
+TurboServer enables administrators to test Application versions prior to publishing.
 Complete the following to test the Application version:

 1. Navigate to the **Applications** page of the Administration Site.